AntGeorge/krnl/README.md

 - Timer2 is a 8bit timer like Timer0.
 - In the Arduino work the tone() function uses Timer2.

+### timer3,
+- timer 3 are only available on Arduino Mega boards.
+- 1280/1284P and 2560 only

-### timer3, timer4, timer5
+### timer4, timer5
-- timer 3,4,5 are only available on Arduino Mega boards.
+- timer 4,5 are only available on Arduino Mega boards.
+1280/2560
 - These timers are all 16bit timers.

 - krnl can be configures to use tmr 1,2 and for mega also 3,4,5 for running krnl tick